 Anyway, I would like to add the following items to the agenda for Friday.
 (1) A discussion of the real requirements for the configuration system.
 (2) A discussion of the design process we are going to use, which in my view should not consist of the mechanical production of design artifacts but instead should be critically focused so that we produce the design documents that are actually most useful and effective given resource constraints.

 That said, I would like to thank the people who have put in hard work in getting the ball rolling on this.

-#8 Updated by Chad Berkley over 9 years ago
+#8 Updated by Chad Berkley about 12 years ago

 After having a conference call about the requirements for the config system last friday, I think we are in agreement on requirements.
 We now need to have a discussion about design details.
 The first discussion should be on alternate representation formats for serialized config files.